slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 > *'Get others to do the work for you, but always take the credit.'
-'Keep your hands clean.' -- Robert Greene (7th and 26th law of power)*
+'Keep your hands clean.' -- Robert Greene (7th and 26th laws of power)*

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 > *'Do I not destroy my enemies when I make them my friends?' -- Abraham Lincoln*

+### On allies

+> *'If you pick up a starving dog and make him prosperous he will not bite you.
+This is the principal difference between a dog and man.' -- Mark Twain*

+> *'Help a man who is in trouble and that man will remember you when he is in trouble again.' -- Paul Alexander*